Sauron: Adaptations

 Sauron's rise to power in the Second Age is portrayed in the Amazon prequel series The Lord of the Rings: The Rings of Power.
 He first appears disguised as the non-canonical human character Halbrand, and then in the second season as Annatar (a canonical alias of Sauron), both played by Charlie Vickers.
 The Halbrand persona was conceived to make the audience share the feeling of being deceived by Sauron, and to ensure he would not overshadow other characters.
 Afterwards, he would be allowed to function like other classic TV villains (such as Walter White or Tony Soprano), or Lucifer in John Milton's Paradise Lost.
 Vickers said he was unaware of his character's true identity until filming the third episode.
-He admitted he began to suspect when lines from John Milton's Paradise Lost, a narrative poem about the biblical story of the fall of man, were used during an audition.
+He admitted he began to suspect when lines from Milton's Paradise Lost, a narrative poem about the biblical story of the fall of man, were used during an audition.
 Jack Lowden portrays the character's First Age and early Second Age form in flashback in the second season premiere.
 The depiction of evil in Arda as embodied in Sauron shifts both in Tolkien's writings and in the Amazon series.
 The prequel adopts Tolkien's use of both Augustinian and Manichean attitudes to evil.